 Note: Elliptic Curve Digital Signature Algorithm (ECDSA) certificates are not supported in Pivotal Platform.

 You can add a new custom CA as part of the procedure for rotating CAs and other certificate types in Pivotal Platform.
-To add and activate a new custom CA in Pivotal Platform, see Rotate Root and Leaf Certificates.
+To add and activate a new custom CA in Pivotal Platform, see Rotate Root and Leaf Certificates in Rotating Certificates.